temporalio/documentation/docs-src/strongly-typed-errors/bad-request-cancel-external-wf-attributes.md

   - strongly-typed
 ---

-This error indicates that there are missing or invalid attributes for `CancelExternalWorkflow`.
+This error indicates that the Workflow Task failed while trying to cancel an external Workflow, either from invalid or unset event attributes.